Learning Outcomes

 - Acquisition Costs: Examples include surveyors' fees, legal fees, and Stamp Duty Land Tax (SDLT) paid on the purchase of property.

-- Disposal Costs: Examples include estate agents' commission, advertising costs, and legal fees incurred on the sale.
+- Disposal Costs: Examples include estate agents' commission, auctioneer and advertising costs, and legal fees incurred on the sale.

 Improvement Expenditure